msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * Using setup, act, assert comments to keep consistent structure
 * Each unit test I target one line of code and use as many asserts as needed for that line.
 * 100% Unit test coverage with every method independently tested (even if indirectly tested) and use internal methods over private.
-* For dependencies that have statics, and very challenging to test code, I choose to wrap them in another class and then add exclude from coverage.
+* For dependencies such as SQL that use statics I choose to wrap them in another class with an interface.
+I then add exclude use exclude from coverage for the wraper class.
 * For plain data objects that have no logic I exclude from code coverage.
 * Not using the setup method as it bleeds concerns between tests.
 I choose to use a factory method if needed between tests.

 I have written unit tests on the daily for 12 months.
 I have found the process of writing units to be even more valuable than the tests themselves.
-It forces me to slow down and take heavy considerations of my code by walk through all the of code paths without glossing over anything.
-I also enjoy the increased confidence I have when modifying in existing solution as breaks existing tests pointing me to places that I caused a change.
+It forces me to slow down and take heavy considerations of my code by walking through all the of code paths without glossing over anything.
+I also enjoy the increased confidence I have when modifying an existing solution as breaks existing tests pointing me to places that I caused a change.

 ## Integration Testing